 With these capabilities, AI and ML solutions will perform the manual processes that characterize the typical revenue cycle and those previously done by less advanced types of “automation,” like robotic process automation (RPA).

-“Automation” has often been a nebulous term when describing the long-term conversion of manual revenue cycle operations into more structured, automated workflows.
+“Automation” has often been a nebulous term when describing the long-term conversion of manual revenue cycle processes into more structured, automated workflows.
 Data-driven AI and ML automation get grouped with RPA, even though the two have very different technical architectures that determine what tasks they can perform.

 About 60% of health systems and hospital financial leaders mistakenly consider RPA to be a form of AI, according to an AKASA-commissioned survey.